GfSE/SpecIF-Pages/Tutorials/06_Very-Simple-Model-FMC.md

 The instances, the actual model content, have not been discussed, yet:
 - You can easily see the diagram and the two model-elements in *resources*.
 The *properties* carry the information payload; those without a defined value can be omitted, e.g. the diagram has no property of type \"PC-Description\" and the model-elements have no property of type \"PC-Type\".
 - The four *statements* are equally easy to interpret: One *shows* relationship per model-element plus the *writes* and *reads* relationships between the model-elements.
-- By the way, if you display this example with the [SpecIF Viewer](https://apps.specif.de/view#import=https://specif.de/examples/06_Very-Simple-Model-FMC.specifz) and you hover the mouse over one of the model-elements or double-click it, you can see the potential of web-technology.
+- By the way, if you display this example with the <a href="https://specif.de/apps/view#import=../examples/v1.1/06_Very-Simple-Model-FMC.specifz" target="_blank">SpecIF Viewer</a> and you hover the mouse over one of the model-elements or double-click it, you can see the potential of web-technology.
 This is not by virtue of SpecIF, but when the SVG is generated in a way that the model-element *id* is associated to a graphic element and an app like the SpecIF Viewer finds it, such behaviour is easily implemented.

 You may view the example using the <a href="https://specif.de/apps/view#import=../examples/v1.1/06_Very-Simple-Model-FMC.specifz" target="_blank">SpecIF Viewer</a>, or download the SpecIF data:
 - v1.0: [Very Simple Model (FMC)](https://specif.de/examples/v1.0/06_Very-Simple-Model-FMC.specifz)